Roasted Garlic Recipes2014-08-02

 - Cook Time : 0m

 - Ready In : 0m

 Roasted garlic recipes.
 What comes to your mind?
 The first thing that comes to my mind is the aroma.
 Then the subtle but rich flavor.

-Not only does it fill the house with its' wonderful aroma but it also adds something special to recipes that use them.
+Not only does it fill the house with its’ wonderful aroma but it also adds something special to recipes that use it.

 Roasting garlic is incredibly easy to make.
 I started using it in my refried beans recipe and the garlic, prepared this way adds wonderful flavor to this dish.

 And you can add roasted garlic to just about any dish, casserole, or dressing.
 You are only limited by your imagination.

 You can cook extra bulbs of garlic and store them in a covered container in the refrigerator for up to one week.
 This way you will have roasted garlic on hand whenever you need it.
 Simply squeeze a clove out of it’s skins when needed.

 Roasted Garlic Recipes

 - 4 large garlic heads